DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 * Deadline: 10 November (Wednesday), 12:00 (noon) CET.
 After that, the form will be closed.

-## FAQ

-**Q**: Can I use poetry / virtual env for managing dependencies; catboost for boosting and FastAPI for creating a web service?

-> Yes, you can use any library you want.
-But please make sure to document everything and clearly explain what you use.
-> Think of your peers who will review it - they don't necessarily know what these libraries are.
-> Please give them enough context to understand your project.

-**Q**: Can multiple people use the same dataset?

-> Yes, there's no way to control it or enforce.
-So it's totally okay if you and somebody else use the same dataset.

 ## Office Hours

 We discussed the project in detail in three office hours sessions